An essential point that marks a change of course; a turning point often involving support and movement

 Jeanne Stanley, Ph.D.

 Jeanne Stanley, Ph.D. is the CEO of Watershed Counseling and Consultation Services, a licensed psychologist, national trainer, consultant, published author and holds the appointment of Full Adjunct Professor at the University of Pennsylvania's Graduate School of Education.
 She is the creator of the BASIS professional development series.
 With over twenty five years training educators, administrators, teachers and graduate students, her emphasis is on the intersection of belonging and sociocultural identities as well as supporting transgender and gender diverse individuals.
 Jeanne is known as an engaging presenter and a consultant who listens and works to empower others in their work.
 Dr. Stanley is the recipient of the Educator of the Year Award from the University of Pennsylvania's Graduate School of Education.
+She has several publications and is currently writing a book about the life of Storme DeLarverie.

 The following trainers and consultants use Watershed's training materials (i.e. The BASIS Training Series) in school and businesses